sailpoint-oss/golang-sdk/api_v3/docs/SODPolicyAPI.md

 [[Back to README]](../README.md)

-## GetDefaultViolationReport
+## Download violation report

 > *os.File GetDefaultViolationReport(ctx, reportResultId).Execute()

-Download violation report
+This allows to download a violation report for a given report reference.

 ### Example